Larder Love

 • Sift flour, salt and sugar into large bowl and gently rub in the butter with fingertips to make breadcrumb like mixture

-• Bake for 12 mins or until golden and cool on wire rack (makes 10)
+• Bake for 15 mins or until golden and cool on wire rack (makes approx 8)

 Notes

-Scones are always better on the day they are baked but you can rewarm them in the oven to refresh them next day.
+Scones are always better on the day they are baked but will keep for up to 3 days in an airtight box, you can rewarm them in the oven to refresh them.

 Scones freeze well for up to 3 months